Friendly family man's 50-year secret: He was fugitive, too

 "He was just a gentle soul, you know, very polite, very well spoken," said Jerry Healy, who first met Randele at a Woburn, Massachusetts, dealership where they talked daily for years.

-He wasn't much of a drinker and never put down any side bets while playing, said Bob Van Wert, who first met Randele while golfing and then later worked with him.

-They remembered he could always control his emotions and rarely got upset, even on the course, where he had such a pretty swing that he once bested Hall of Fame golfer Johnny Miller at a charity event, his former boss remembered.

-Matt Kaplan, who managed two dealerships where Randele worked and golfed with him every Sunday morning for many years, called him the definition of a gentleman.
+Matt Kaplan, who managed two dealerships where Randele worked and golfed with him for many years, called him a gentleman.

 "If he would have told us way back when, I don't think we would have believed him because he wasn't that kind of guy," he said.
 "The man was different than the kid."

-How he always had a beard.
-The photos of him wearing dark sunglasses on the golf course.
-His reluctance to talk about where he grew up or his extended family.

-"You know all the years I knew Tommy, I never heard him mention a sister or a mother or a brother or a father.
-Everything was kind of generalized," Healy said.
+"You know all the years I knew Tommy, I never heard him mention a sister or a mother or a brother or a father," Healy said.

 Still, he said it's almost impossible to believe.
 "It just seems so out of character for the Tom I knew," he said.